ch3riee/Security/README.md

         proxy_pass            $internal_services ;
     }
 ```
 guards against usage without the proper Authorization bearer token.
 If this Authorization token does not exist in the user's request header, NGINX return a 403 forbidden.
-For more information on this token, look at the "Use Service Account Jwt Token" section below </br>
+For more information on this token, look at the "Use Service Account Jwt Token" section below within the "Shared Session Store" section. </br>
 1) First, define your microservice servers under an upstream block within the Nginx configuration file (site.conf.template).
 Internal and public servers for your microservice can be defined in the same upstream block.
 However they must be placed in the proper internal or public map block (step 2).
 ```
 upstream microservice-sample {